odhyp/odhyp.com/content/projects/2024-09-22-hugo-tailwindcss-starter.md

 +++
 draft = false
 featured = false
+date = 2024-09-22
-title = "Hugo TailwindCSS Starter" slug = "hugo-tailwindcss-starter" date = 2024-09-22
+slug = "hugo-tailwindcss-starter"
+aliases = ["/hugo-tailwindcss-starter"]
+cover = ""
+icon = "hugo"
-tech-stacks = ["hugo", "tailwindcss", "vercel"] description = "Starter project for Hugo and TailwindCSS v4, ready to deploy in Vercel." icon = "hugo"
+title = "Hugo TailwindCSS Starter" description = "Starter project for Hugo and TailwindCSS v4, ready to deploy in Vercel." tech-stacks = ["hugo", "tailwindcss", "vercel"]
 +++

 A starter project that integrates Hugo with TailwindCSS v4 and is ready for deployment on Vercel.